-address the impact of gender-based violence from a feminist, trauma informed, woman centered, strengths-based lens serving women and self-identified women who are transgendered
+address the impact of gender-based violence from a feminist, trauma informed, survivor centered, strength-based lens

-remain a valued stakeholder in our community's coordinated social response to reduce violence against women
+remain a valued stakeholder in our community's coordinated social response to reduce sexualized violence

 promote community inclusion through grassroots social action to increase Community's understanding of Itself as an integral partner in reducing gender-based violence